 The summer months from June through August can swelter with soaring temperatures and thick smog.
 Despite the heat and choking air, summer draws hordes of tourists to L.A., and you’ll find beaches, bars, and restaurants packed to the hilt.

 Los Angeles’ winters, from December to March, are rainy and cool.
-There are frequent showers, but temperatures are mild compared to the bitter cold in other US cities.
+There are frequent showers, but temperatures are mild compared to the bitter cold climate of other US cities.
 You’ll find great deals on flights and hotels during this time.

 Not sure when to head to the City of Angels?
 Discover when to go to L.A. with this comprehensive Los Angeles weather guide by season and month!